prushton2/2.5dRenderEngine/README.md

 ])

 ```
 This is a basic cube.
-You define each point in an object, and make sure that the points are supposed to connect to the points necxt to each other in the list
+You define each point in an object, and make sure that the points are supposed to connect to the points next to each other in the list

 ### Changing Camera Settings